 Rehabilitation Counselor Education Program (RCEP) prepares graduate students to become successful practitioners and administrators in the field of vocational rehabilitation.
 This 48-credit distance education program leads to a Master of Science degree in Kinesiology & Rehabilitation Science, with a specialization in Rehabilitation Counseling.
-The HRC program requires 3 years of enrollment (6 credits/semester) in a hybrid online environment.
+The RCEP requires 3 years of enrollment (~6-9 credits/semester) in a hybrid online environment.

-The HRC program is fully accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP) through 2018.
+RCEP is fully accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 The Commission on Rehabilitation Counselor Certification (CRCC) sets the standard for quality rehabilitation counseling services in the United States and Canada and has developed its credentialing process to protect individuals with disabilities.
 Graduates of the RCEP program are eligible to take the Certified Rehabilitation Counselor (CRC) examination; and the National Counselor Examination for Licensure and Certification (NCE).

 RCEP graduates may also apply for State of Hawai‘i licensure as a Mental Health Counselor, provided they complete (1) the required post-graduate direct counseling work, (2) face-to-face clinical supervision within a two year period, and (3) pass the National Clinical Mental Health Counseling Examination (NCMHCE).

 Student Outcomes, Enrollment and Employment Opportunities

 Students in the RCEP benefit from a culturally-diverse student body, faculty and staff.
-The outcome of this type of experience is graduates who are prepared to work in a society with clients representing a wide range of backgrounds and beliefs (including individuals with disabilities, veterans, injured active duty service members, and citizens with cultural and language differences).
+The outcome of this type of experience is graduates who are prepared to work in a society with clients representing a wide range of backgrounds and beliefs (including individuals with disabilities, veterans, injured active duty service members, and citizens with cultural and language differences.

-There are currently 17 students in this program (3 cohorts).
-In addition, 8 students recently graduatd from this program in Spring 2017; and 6 students will complete their coursework and are projected to graduate in Spring 2018.
-The mean GPA of the Cohorts between 2009 - 2013 was 3.85 on a 4.0 scale.
+There are currently 16 students in this program (3 cohorts).
+In addition, 6 students graduatd from this program in Spring 2018.
+The mean GPA of the Cohorts between 2009 - 2014 was 3.84 on a 4.0 scale.
 Graduates from the program work in a variety of public, non-profit, and private employment settings.
 These settings have included state and federal vocational rehabilitation agencies, mental health and substance abuse programs, community rehabilitation programs, veteran affairs offices, psychiatric and physical rehabilitation hospitals, and independent living agencies.
 The following table provides a breakdown of program statistics:

 |# Students Entered Program||12||15||9||11||10||8||5||7||7||-|